alex19rosario/Spring-Boot-Demo/README.md

-## This is the Oracle Database script to create tables for roles, users, and one business entity.
+## This is the Oracle Database script to create roles, users, and one business entity table.
 ```sql
 DROP TABLE BOOKS;
 DROP TABLE AUTHORITIES;